venndev20999/homelabs-infrastructure/readme.md

 ## 🚀 Step-by-Step Provisioning Guide

-Follow this sequence to bootstrap the environment from scratch.
+Follow this sequence for the fastest deployment from scratch.

 ### Phase 1: Bare-metal & VM Foundation (Ansible)
 Use Ansible to create the virtual machines on your KVM host.